18F/identity-pki/doc/adr/0008-diagramming.md

 * It should be able to use the AWS icon set if we want to

 ## Decision

-We will use OmniGraffle for diagrams.
+We will use OmniGraffle by default for diagrams including architectural, network, and data flow diagrams.

+Sequence diagrams, ERD, and class diagrams (traditionally the domain of UML) may use PlantUML.

 ## Consequences